Cy4Shot/ForgeWiki/docs/contributing/guidelines.md

 - [x] Admonitions are used to provide extra information.
 - [x] Buttons are added to link to relevant pages.
 - [x] MathJax equations must be used appropriately.
+- [x] Comment section is added if necessary.

 !!! warning "Pull Requests"